 Chandler Limited TG2-500

 Capturing the mystique and mojo of the legendary EMI/Abbey Road Studios during the magic decades of the '60s and '70s is nothing short of a dream come true.

-Well, the preamps in that console, colouring the sounds of some of the most iconic bands of all times, were the EMI TG12428.
-The Chandler Limited TG2-500 (link to check the price at Sweetwater) module offers the amazing tone found in The Beatles Abbey Road record and Pink Floyd's The Dark Side of the Moon, among countless others.
+Well, the preamps in that console, colouring the sounds of some of the most iconic bands of all time, were the EMI TG12428.
+The Chandler Limited TG2-500 module offers the amazing tone found in The Beatles Abbey Road record and Pink Floyd's The Dark Side of the Moon, among countless others.